top of page

 Do you reset due to insomnia?

-These last few months, I've realized my meditation practice had become very much connected to my preparation to hold a container for you.
+These last few months, I've realized my meditation practice has become very much connected to my preparation to hold a container for you.

-In June, when I realized I wouldn't reopen as planned, with that interruption to what has been 10 years of planning, study and development, I fell into a period of deep grief.
+In June, when I realized I wouldn't reopen as planned, with that interruption to what has been 10 years of planning, study, and development, I fell into a period of deep grief.
 I stopped sitting in silence.
 I stopped daydreaming.
-But after a time, I started to see at first perceived failure as something else.
+But after a time, I started to see at first perceived failure as something else; learning.

 This is great learning.

-It shows me where I connected my being to care for clients rather than to care for myself.
+It shows me where I prioritized my being to care for clients rather than first to care for myself.
 It reveals for me the thread of that commitment and the cost of that construct.
-I seek a healthy separation between self and you, so this shows me where I have work - pattern of restriction.
+I seek a healthy separation between myself and you, so this shows me where I have work.

 And I'm thankful for the lesson, as hard as it has been.